plasma-umass/scalene/README.md

 `libscalene.so` in `/usr/lib`; modify the below usage instructions accordingly.

-### Linux (all distros) - memory profiling
+### Linux (all distros), with memory profiling

-For all other Linux distributions, build the Scalene library from source by cloning this repository and running `make`.
+For all other Linux distributions, you need to build the Scalene library from source by cloning this repository and running `make`.

 ```
   % make